yetanalytics/dl4clj/README.md

 ;; and lets set a listener so we can know how training is going

-(def score-listener (new-score-iteration-listener :print-every-n 5))
+(def score-listener (listener/new-score-iteration-listener :print-every-n 5))

 ;; and attach it to our model